rajendra-jagtap/aws-ec2-terraform/README.md

 ## Commands
 A list of commands available:

-1. `create` : This will create and configure a new VPC, subnets, etc `example: ./deploy.sh create dev`
+1. `create` : This will create and configure a new EC2 servers along with VPC, subnets in AWS Cloud `example: ./deploy.sh create dev`

-2. `update` : This will update the network setup `example: ./deploy.sh update dev`
+2. `update` : This will update the EC2 servers or subnet changes `example: ./deploy.sh update dev`

 ## Tfvars Arguments: